Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 The Diversion Program Process

-Juvenile diversion programs may include community service, counseling, outreach programs and/or “scared straight” programs.
-A California state mental health diversion program, including those for members of the military, will always involve some form of counseling, but may also include in-patient treatment, medication or other techniques to aid the individual with his or her condition.
+Juvenile diversion programs may include community service, counseling, outreach, or “scared straight” programs.
+A state health diversion program, including those for members of the military, will always involve some form of counseling but may also include in-patient treatment, medication, or other techniques to treat the condition.

-After a diversion program has been completed, the defendant’s plea may be withdrawn and the charge can be dismissed entirely.
+After a diversion has been completed, the defendant’s plea may be withdrawn, and the case can be dismissed entirely.
 Essentially, this means that the charge never happened for legal purposes.
-You will not be required to list it when filling out background checks while applying for jobs or housing and while it will prevent you from being eligible for another diversion program, the charge will not count against you as a prior offense if you face criminal charges in either California or any other state in the future.
+You will not be required to list it when filling out background checks while applying for jobs or housing, though you must disclose the arrest and charge if you apply for a position in law enforcement.
+While it may be used as grounds to prevent you from being eligible for another diversion program, the charge will not count against you as a prior offense if you face criminal charges anywhere in the US in the future.

-If you have been charged with a crime and are interested in completing a diversion program in San Diego County, discuss this possibility with your attorney.
+If you have been charged with a crime and are interested in a pre-trial diversion in Vista or the rest of San Diego, discuss this possibility with your criminal defense attorney.
 You can contact Peter M. Liss to schedule a free initial consultation in his Vista office by calling (760) 643-4050 or (858) 486-3024.

-Filed Under: CRIMINAL DEFENSE, San Diego Juvenile Crimes Lawyer, The CA Legal System, DRUG OFFENSES, JUVENILE CRIME, LEGAL PROCEDURES, SENTENCING ALTERNATIVES Tagged With: diversion programs, felony diversion, california diversion programs, misdemeanor diversion, drug diversion, first time offenders program
+Filed Under: CRIMINAL DEFENSE, THE CA LEGAL SYSTEM, DRUG OFFENSES, JUVENILE CRIME, LEGAL PROCEDURES, SENTENCING ALTERNATIVES Tagged With: felonies, misdemeanors, probation, alternative sentencing, diversion programs, penalties

 Call Today, I Can Help You